dehesselle/virtctl/README.md

 ## Getting started
 ### Requirements
-For all of this to work you need to
-- have a common directory where all your VMs are stored (well at least the Domain XML)
-- put each VM in a subdirectory below this common directory
-- name those subdirectories like the Domain XML files they contain (without the `.xml` suffix)
-- name your Domain XML files like the VMs
-- not have to deal with multiple virtual and/or physical networks

-_(The sole purpose of these requirements is to keep the scripts simple since my setup is simple.)_
+The sole purpose of these requirements is to keep the scripts simple (i.e. they can easily guess path- and filenames).
+#### folder structure and naming
+- Make sure that your domain XML files are named exactly like the VMs themselves.
+- Choose a common root directory.
+All domain XML files will be put in subdirectories below this root directory.
+- Create subdirectories below the common root directory, one for each VM.
+Name them like you named your VMs.
+- Place each VM's domain XML into one of those subdirectories.

+Sounds confusing?
+Well, that's only me not being able to get it across.
+Take a look at the example below.

-#### Example
+##### Example
 Let's say you have two VMs, `debian` and `ubuntu`.
 Both consist of a Domain XML and an (hdd-) image file.
 You choose `/srv/kvm` as a common directory.
+According to the requirements above, you'll end up with the following file- and foldernames.
 ```
 /srv/kvm/ubuntu/ubuntu.xml
 /srv/kvm/ubuntu/ubuntu.img
 /srv/kvm/debian/debian.xml
 /srv/kvm/debian/debian.img
 ```
+### Limitations
+- Multiple physical and/or virtual network adapters aren't supported.
+This also implies that only one virtual network is supported.

 ### Basic layout
 Copy the files from the git repository into the locations as shown below.